harding/old-docs-history-bitcoin.org/en/developer-guide.md

 [block time]: #term-block-time "The time field in the block header"
 [block version]: #term-block-version "The version field in the block header"
 [broadcast]: #FIXME-P2P "Sending transactions or blocks to all other peers on the Bitcoin network (compare to privately transmitting to a single peer or partner"
+[broadcasts]: #FIXME-P2P "Sending transactions or blocks to all other peers on the Bitcoin network (compare to privately transmitting to a single peer or partner"
 [broadcasting]: #FIXME-P2P "Sending transactions or blocks to all other peers on the Bitcoin network (compare to privately transmitting to a single peer or partner)"
 [certificate chain]: #term-certificate-chain "A chain of certificates connecting a individual's leaf certificate to the certificate authority's root certificate"
 [chain code]: #term-chain-code "In HD wallets, 32 bytes of entropy added to the master public and private keys to help them generate secure child keys; the chain code is usually derived from a seed along with the master private key"
-[change address]: #FIXME-TX "An output used by a spender to send back to himself some of the satoshis from the inputs"
+[change address]: #term-change-output "An output used by a spender to send back to himself some of the satoshis from the inputs"
+[change output]: #term-change-output "An output used by a spender to send back to himself some of the satoshis from the inputs"
 [child extended key]: #term-child-extended-key "A child key extended so that it can become a parent key and derive its own child keys"
 [child key]: #term-child-key "In HD wallets, a key derived from a parent key"
 [child public key]: #term-child-public-key "In HD wallets, a public key derived from a parent public key or a child private key"